FreeMasen/WiredForge.com/content/blog/llvm_ir.md

 }
 ```

-In this, it becomes clear that the `@main` function has a single basic block named `entry`, this was
+In the above, it becomes clear that the `@main` function has a single basic block named `entry`,
-essentially true before, except the single basic block didn't have a name.
-So then, how can we use
+this was essentially true before, except the single basic block didn't have a name.
+But how can we
-this to operate like an `if` statement would?
-Well, we are going to need to use two new instructions
+use this to operate like an `if` statement would?
+Well, we are going to need to use two new
-the `icmp` instruction which compares integers and the `br` function which is how we jump from one
+instructions the `icmp` instruction which compares integers and the `br` function which is how we
-basic block to another.
+jump from one basic block to another.

 `icmp` is an instruction used for all integer comparisons, it will always return an `i1` so we can
 assign that to a variable.
 It takes a first argument indicating what comparison we want to perform
-for example `eq` for equality which in our case the `eq` should be enough.
+for example `eq` for equality which in our case should be enough.

 ```llvm
 define i32 @main() {